 Explore

-Why product teams need a digital notebook
+Why product teams need knowledge base software

 Where are the team meeting notes from last week?
 What about the SWOT analysis from your annual planning session?
 Or that really compelling pricing research a teammate recently completed?
 If you are like most product teams, these items live in different places.
-You bounce between bookmarks, "favorites" folders, and disconnected tools to find them.
+You bounce between bookmarks, favorites folders, and disconnected tools to find them.
 And often, you cannot.
 (It is really frustrating.)

 Keep reading or jump ahead to any section: